OutWooods/work-better/features.md

 ## In progress

-[ ] Stop logs incomplete activities.
+- Stop logs incomplete activities.

 ## Planned

 - Make focus optional.

-- Can adjust time.

 - Make the advice/comments hideable (maybe in the corner, a 'clear view' options).